 As I sat beside her hospital bed, she thumbed through her journal one page at a time, reading dozens of specific entries she wanted me to hear.
 She spoke softly and passionately about her life, her loves, her losses, her pain, her dreams, her achievements, her happiness, and all the lessons that embodied these points of reference.
 It was without a doubt one of the most enlightening and unforgettable days of my life.

 My grandmother passed away exactly two weeks later, peacefully in her sleep.
 The day after her passing I found out she formally left her journal for me in her will.
 Since then, I have read it from cover to cover countless times.

-Although I have shared some of her insights and quotes with blog subscribers and course students in the past, today would have been my grandmother’s 100th birthday, so I’d like to honor her.
-To do so, I’m going to share excerpts from the journal entries she shared with me in that hospital room ten years ago.
+Although I have shared some of her insights and quotes with blog subscribers, course students, and coaching clients in the past, today would have been my grandmother’s 105th birthday, so I’d like to honor her.
+To do so, I’m going to re-share excerpts from the journal entries that she shared with me in that hospital room fifteen years ago.
 I’ve done my best to sort, clean up, copyedit and reorganize her wisdom into 19 inspiring bullet points.
 I hope you find value in them, too: